Algebraic integers with conjugates in a prescribed distribution: Limits of measures and Serre's example

-With Theorem \ref{thm:main} proved, it is natural to want to find measures to which it can be applied.
-A natural way of constructing such measures again relies on the integrality of the resultant of integer polynomials, \begin{prop} Take $\Sigma$ to be a compact subset of $\R$ of capacity greater than $1$ with at most countably many connected components, and take $\mu$ to be a probability measure on $\Sigma$.
-Suppose there is a finite sequence of $Q_1, \dots, Q_N$ of distinct irreducible primitive integer polynomials and a finite sequence $a_1, \dots, a_N$ of positive numbers so $\sum_{i \le N} a_i \deg Q_i \le 1$ and Suppose further that $\int_{\Sigma} \log|Q_i| d\mu$ is nonnegative for $i \le N$.
+A natural method to verify that a measure satisfies the condition of Theorem \ref{thm:main} is to use the following proposition, which again takes advantage of the integrality of the resultant of integer polynomials. \begin{prop} Take $\Sigma$ to be a compact subset of $\R$ of capacity greater than $1$ with at most countably many connected components, and take $\mu$ to be a probability measure on $\Sigma$.
+Suppose there is a finite sequence $Q_1, \dots, Q_N$ of distinct irreducible primitive integer polynomials and a finite sequence $a_1, \dots, a_N$ of positive numbers such that $\sum_{i \le N} a_i \deg Q_i \le 1$ and Suppose further that $\int_{\Sigma} \log|Q_i| d\mu$ is nonnegative for $i \le N$.

 Then $\mu$ obeys the equivalent conditions of Theorem \ref{thm:main}. \end{prop} \begin{proof} Given a nonzero integer polynomial $Q$, we need to show